Mad-Deecent/moondream-server/README.md

-# Moondream FastAPI Service
+# Moondream Server

-A lightweight FastAPI wrapper around the Moondream transformers implementation, providing clean REST API endpoints for vision-language model capabilities.
+A lightweight wrapper around the Moondream2 transformers implementation, providing clean REST API endpoints for vision-language model capabilities.

 This replaces the complex Moondream Station binary with a simple, maintainable Python service that exposes the core Moondream capabilities through a REST API.